ThKrypt/QualCoder/13-Other-information.md

 ## About me

 Hello, my name is Colin Curtain and I am a lecturer from Australia.
 I have many interests including clinical pharmacy, computer programming, research, statistics and clinical decision support.
 I completed a PhD evaluating computerised clinical decision support in 2014.
 When doing my PhD I used R as the statistics program of choice.
-This is where my interest in qualitative data analysis and the use of RQDA came from, which ultimately led to this project.
+This is where my interest in qualitative data analysis came from, which ultimately led to this project.

-Originally when doing my PhD I analysed qualitative survey data via a thematic approach using RQDA.
-After some installation difficulties with RQDA, I thought this could be reproduced in Python.

 https://www.utas.edu.au/profiles/staff/umore/colin-curtain

 https://scholar.google.com/citations?user=KTMRMWoAAAAJ&hl=en

 I thought I would share QualCoder in the hope that it may help others.
 Software bugs are possible and functionality could be further extended.
-I also generally work on Linux machines, and sometimes Windows, so this software probably needs further tweaking for best use on Windows.
 I work on the programming for this in my spare time, it is not my full time job for me.

 If and when you use QualCoder and publish your results, I would really appreciate it if you let me know the bibliographic information of your work.